 …

-Figure 25-16—Transmitter block diagram for data fields of CMMG SC mode PPDUs
+Figure 25-16—Transmitter block diagram for Data field of a CMMG SC mode PPDU

 P2997L46

-Support for the reception of BCC-encoded Data field frames is mandatory.
+Support for the reception of PPDUs with BCC-encoded Data fields is mandatory.

 P3000L36

-Compute the number of available bits, , in the minimum number of OFDM symbols in which the Data field of the packet may fit.
+Compute the number of available bits, , in the minimum number of OFDM symbols in which the Data field of the PPDU may fit.

 P3007L43

-The basic patterns are also different according to the total number of space-time streams for the packet.
+The basic patterns are also different according to the total number of space-time streams for the Data field of the PPDU.

 P3008L60

-When the packet is transmitted using one of the (optional) beamforming techniques
+When the PPDU is transmitted using one of the (optional) beamforming techniques

 P3010L35

-With transmit beamforming with explicit feedback, the steering matrix is determined using either for CSI feedback or for noncompressed and compressed matrices feedback from the STA to which the beamformed packet is addressed
+With transmit beamforming with explicit feedback, the steering matrix is determined using either for CSI feedback or for noncompressed and compressed matrices feedback from the STA to which the beamformed PPDU is addressed

 When there are fewer space-time streams than transmit chains, the first columns of the matrices above that are square might be used.

-The same matrix shall be applied to subcarrier k during all parts of the packet in HT-greenfield format and all parts of the packet following and including the HT-STF field in an HT-mixed format packet.
+The same matrix shall be applied to subcarrier k during all parts of the PPDU in HT-greenfield format and all parts of the PPDU following and including the HT-STF field in an HT-mixed format PPDU.
 This operation is transparent to the receiver.

 P3011L24, P3012L1

-Z is 3 in an HT-mixed format packet and 2 in an HT-greenfield format packet
+Z is 3 in an HT-mixed format PPDU and 2 in an HT-greenfield format PPDU

 P3013L8

-Short GI is used in the data field of the packet when the Short GI field in the HT-SIG is equal to 1.
+Short GI is used in the Data field of the PPDU when the Short GI field in the HT-SIG is equal to 1.

 P3017L11

-In explicit beamforming, in order for STA A to transmit a beamformed packet to STA B, STA B measures the channel matrices and sends STA A either the effective channel
+In explicit beamforming, in order for STA A to transmit a beamformed PPDU to STA B, STA B measures the channel matrices and sends STA A either the effective channel

 P3028L38

-19.3.18.5 Packet alignment
+19.3.18.5 PPDU alignment

-If no signal extension is required (see 19.3.2 (PPDU format)), the receiver shall emit a PHY-CCA.indication(IDLE) primitive (see 8.3.5.12 (PHY-CCA.indication)) at the 4 µs boundary following the reception of the last symbol of the packet.
-If a signal extension is required, the receiver shall emit a PHY- CCA.indication(IDLE) primitive a duration of aSignalExtension after the 4 µs boundary following the reception of the last symbol of the packet.
-This situation is illustrated for an HT-greenfield format packet using short GI in Figure 19-21 (PHY-TXEND.confirm alignment (HT-greenfield format with short GI)).
+If no signal extension is required (see 19.3.2 (PPDU format)), the receiver shall emit a PHY-CCA.indication(IDLE) primitive (see 8.3.5.12 (PHY-CCA.indication)) at the 4 µs boundary following the reception of the last symbol of the PPDU.
+If a signal extension is required, the receiver shall emit a PHY- CCA.indication(IDLE) primitive a duration of aSignalExtension after the 4 µs boundary following the reception of the last symbol of the PPDU.
+This situation is illustrated for an HT-greenfield format PPDU using short GI in Figure 19-21 (PHY-TXEND.confirm alignment (HT-greenfield format with short GI)).

 P3029

-The relative constellation frame-averaged RMS error, calculated first by averaging over subcarriers, OFDM frames, and spatial streams, shall not exceed a data-rate-dependent value according to Table 19-22 (Allowed relative constellation error versus constellation size and coding rate).
+The relative constellation PPDU-averaged RMS error, calculated first by averaging over subcarriers, spatial streams, and OFDM symbols, shall not exceed a data-rate-dependent value according to Table 19-22 (Allowed relative constellation error versus constellation size and coding rate).
 The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized testing instrumentation input ports.
 In the test, with EQM MCSs shall be used and no beamforming steering matrix shall be used.
 Each output port of the transmitting STA shall be connected through a cable to one input port of the testing instrumentation.
 The same requirement applies both to 20 MHz channels and 40 MHz channels.

 P3030L32

-a) Detect the start of frame.
+a) Detect the start of PPDU.

 b) Detect the transition from short sequences to channel estimation sequences, and establish fine timing